ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/create-lambda.md

 2. This opens a *Create function* wizard, in which you:
 * Select **Author from scratch**
 * Type **GetAverageTemperature** for the Function name
-* Select **Node.js 20.x** as the runtime
+* Select **Node.js 20.x** as the Runtime
 * Select **arm64** under Architecture

-At this point your wizard should look as follows:
+At this point your wizard should look as shown:

 ![fig2](Figures/02.png)

-Afterward, in the *Create function* wizard expand *Change default execution role*, and proceed as follows:
+Next, in the *Create function* wizard expand *Change default execution role*, and proceed as follows:
 1. Select **Create a new role from AWS policy templates**.
 2. Type **role-lambda-to-dynamodb** under the Role name.
-3. Under the *Policy templates - optional* select **Simple microservice permissions**.
+3. Under *Policy templates - optional* select **Simple microservice permissions**.

 ![fig3](Figures/03.png)